 - A. Shall be a regular, smooth-seamed, flat-surfaced, pebble-textured or dimple-textured ball with concealed stitches. - B. A yellow optic ball is preferred for both men's and women's play. - C. A 12-inch ball with a COR of .44 and a compression rating of no more than 375 psi shall be used in men's play. - D. An 11-inch ball with a COR of .47 and a compression rating of no more than 525 psi shall be used in women's play. - E. In all SSUSA-sponsored qualifiers and tournaments, official game balls must have the official SSUSA stamp or be pre-approved by SSUSA headquarters, located in Sacramento, CA. - F. Penalty for use of an illegal softball: If a softball is suspected of being illegal, a tournament official will determine if the softball is allowed to be used.
 If the softball is found to be illegal, the following penalties shall be imposed: - 1.
-First offense in a game: The batter shall be called out; - Second and subsequent offense(s) in a game: The half-inning at bat shall be terminated.

-NOTE: An illegal softball is deemed to be in play when the ball is in the possession of the pitcher and a batter is in the batter's box.
+First offense in a game: The batter shall be called out.
+If the illegal softball is discovered after a player has completed his turn at-bat, and before the next pitch, the batter is out, all outs made during the play stand, and other runners must return to the base occupied at the time of the pitch.; - 2.
+Second and subsequent offense(s) in a game: The half-inning at bat shall be terminated. - NOTE: An illegal softball is deemed to be in play when the ball is in the possession of the pitcher and a batter is in the batter's box.